Six-Year Extended Graduation and Dropout Data, Class of 2019

-This page provides six-year extended longitudinal graduation and dropout data for the class of 2018 by race/ethnicity, gender, economic status, program participation (bilingual or English as a second language, career and technical education, gifted and talented, special education, and Title I), and other student characteristics (at-risk, dyslexia, English learner, foster care, homeless, immigrant, migrant, and military-connected).
+This page provides six-year extended longitudinal graduation and dropout data for the class of 2019 by race/ethnicity, gender, economic status, program participation (bilingual or English as a second language, gifted and talented, special education, and Title I), and other student characteristics (at-risk, dyslexia, emergent bilingual student/English learner, foster care, homeless, immigrant, migrant, and military-connected).
 For campuses and districts, two sets of rates are provided: rates calculated for federal reporting purposes and rates calculated with statutory exclusions applied for state accountability.
 Please see the glossary for the reasons students may be excluded from campus and district rates.
 The Division of Research and Analysis masks some data to comply with federal regulations concerning student privacy, the Family Educational Rights and Privacy Act (FERPA).

 A six-year extended longitudinal graduation rate is the percentage of students from a class of beginning ninth graders who graduate by the fall two years after their anticipated graduation date, that is, within six years of beginning ninth grade.
 A six-year extended longitudinal dropout rate is the percentage of students from the same class who, by the fall two years after their anticipated graduation date, drop out before completing their high school education.
 Dropouts are counted according to the definitions in place the years they drop out.
 The definition changed in 2005-06.
 Longitudinal rates for 2009 and later classes are comparable to one another.
 Rates for classes in which the national dropout definition was phased in (classes of 2006, 2007, and 2008) are not comparable from one class to another, nor are they comparable to rates for prior or later classes.